openshift/cloud-credential-operator/docs/test-plans/ccoctl-simplified-upgrade.md

 ## 14. Staffing and Training Needs

 No additional staffing or training is required.
-Reviewers should understand CCO manual mode, `ccoctl`, OpenShift test extensions, and provider manual-OIDC CI lanes.
+Reviewers should understand CCO manual mode, `ccoctl`, provider manual-OIDC CI lanes, and OpenShift upgrade testing.

 ## 15. Schedule